-1.6 What level of cover can be provided?
+1.5 What level of cover can be provided?

 The lump sum benefit payable can be a fixed amount or a multiple (up to five) of salary.
 The maximum benefit available for a member is the lower of five times that member's salary and £500,000.
 For workers engaged through zero hours contracts the maximum fixed amount we will normally offer is £50,000.
-You can vary the basis (including the multiple of salary) from one category to another, but not within a category.